shailajaAkella/dynamicrouting-encoding/README.md

 Like local git, version-control is opt-in and requires some effort.

 ### For throwaway analyses:
-Get up and running quickly by *copying* from this repository in codeocean.
+Get up and running quickly by creating a capsule from this repository in codeocean.

 This will give you a copy of the capsule defined in this repo, which you can edit and use.
 However it won't be connected to a remote (github), so all work must be done in codeocean itself.
 - open codeocean in a new tab [here](https://codeocean.allenneuraldynamics.org/)
 - hit the `+` icon (top left) and select `"Capsule" > "Copy from public Git"` and paste the URL for this repo: `https://github.com/AllenNeuralDynamics/dynamicrouting-processing-template`
 - the capsule should open at this readme

 ### For more-permanent, collaborative capsule development:
 Create a new repo from this template, which can serve as the remote for one or more capsules.

 This will allow you to sync changes between github/codeocean, and make changes outside of codeocean:
 - open this repository on github [here](https://github.com/AllenNeuralDynamics/dynamicrouting-processing-template)
 - hit the big green button to `Use this template`: a new repo will be created after you decide its name
 - follow the cloning instructions as for [`throwaway analyses`](#for-throwaway-analyses), but use `"Capsule" > "Clone from Git"` and supply the link to your new repo